"The mind is the only place civilization hasn't colonized."

 Frazier was born in Harlem in June 1984 and relocated to Blakeslee, Pennsylvania at eleven years old, where a seventh-grade chorus class at Pleasant Valley Middle School first revealed his voice as a singer.
 From seventh through twelfth grade he sang consistently, spending the final year and a half of high school — January 2001 through graduation in June 2002 — as a member of a five-part harmony a cappella group.

 The result is an album that belongs entirely to one man.
 Every lyric written by RichFraz.
 Every track produced by RichFraz.
 Every vocal arrangement conceived and executed by RichFraz.
-Eleven tracks spanning Amapiano, deep house, TrapSoul, Contemporary R&B, Neo-Soul, and orchestral balladry without losing their identity for a single moment.
+Thirteen tracks spanning Contemporary R&B, Modern R&B, Neo-Soul, R&B House, Afrobeats/Amapiano, TrapSoul, and orchestral balladry — a psychological journey through one man's inner life moving through temptation, desire, moral complexity, and consequence.

 Artist: RichFraz